Characteristics of Victorian Novel

 This mix made the books not just a mirror to the real world but also a picture of what could be.
 Readers got to see life’s hardships but also walked away, hoping that things could improve.

-5- Industrialization and Its Discontents
+5- Industrialisation and Its Discontents

 Victorian literature often reflected on the significant changes brought by industrialization.
 Factories sprang up, cities swelled, and life sped up.
 This new world made some people rich, but others suffered in poor working conditions and crowded slums.